Do Treadmills Exercise the Abdominals?

 Muscle Activation on the Treadmill

 Unfortunately, when you walk on the treadmill, the muscles of your abdomen don't do a lot of work.
 The internal obliques, which form a deep internal V-shape within your trunk, remain in a state of tension to support the pelvis when you stand and walk.

 But unless you're on an incline and/or including resistance, the rectus abdominis — which forms the front part of your abs — and the external obliques, at the sides of your abdomen, activate minimally.

 The abs don't get worked as effectively during a run as they do from some traditional abdominal exercises, including the crunch.
 And, the more experienced you are as an runner reflects how your abdominals activate during running.

-In a 2009 issue of Applied Physiology, Nutrition and Metabolism, triathletes and non-runners were asked to run on a treadmill, and the activation of their core muscles, including the external obliques and back extensors, were measured.
+In an issue of Applied Physiology, Nutrition and Metabolism, triathletes and non-runners were asked to run on a treadmill, and the activation of their core muscles, including the external obliques and back extensors, were measured.
 The triathletes showed far more engagement of the external obliques during a run performed at 60 to 80 percent of their maximum heart rate compared to the non-runners.